Aćif Hadžiahmetović: During World War II

 One of the policies that created the greatest revolt among the local Bosniak population was the prohibition of wearing the Muslim hat, fez.
 Hadžiahmetović used persecution of Serbs in his region of control to buy their property for very cheap prices, with the payments being done in Novi Pazar, where many did not dare to come.
 This was done in the name of an Albanian bank, but also for increasing his personal wealth.
 During a public speech made when the first Albanian military forces penetrated into Novi Pazar in October 1941, Hadžiahmetović warned the public present that they are "Albanian, and not Bosniak", and stated: "Behind us stand three million Albanians, our Pazar is the centre of Albania, and we will create a Greater Albania.".
 At another public speech, Hadžiahmetović is recorded to have said that the population which occupies all lands spanning from Raška (a town in southern Serbia) to the southernmost point of Albania is Albanian.

-It was also during his rule, in 1942, that the entire Jewish population of Novi Pazar – 221 individuals, were imprisoned, sent to the concentration camp Staro Sajmište and killed.
+It was also during his rule, in 1942, that the entire Jewish population of Novi Pazar – 221 individuals, were imprisoned by German forces, sent to the concentration camp Staro Sajmište and killed.

 In 1943 he joined the Second League of Prizren and was elected a member of its central committee.
 A few months later, after the incorporation of Mitrovica into Albania he became a representative of the region in the Albanian parliament along with Ferhat Abidi, Hysen Hysnija and Shaban Mustafa.
 Hadžiahmetović organized a conference to promote recruitment for the SS Handschar in Novi Pazar.
-One of the speakers at the conference was Xhafer Deva, head of the collaborationist administration in Mitrovica in 1943.
+One of the speakers at the conference was Xhafer Deva, head of the administration in Mitrovica in 1943.
 In September 1943, Albanian collaborationist forces organized an action against the remaining Serb population in the Draževa srez.
 15 Serb villages were burnt down during the action and at least 18 were killed.
 German police agents noted that Hadžiahmetović was 'hiding the extent of the crimes against Serbs, refusing to persecute the perpetrators and shielding them from justice'.

 He was considered a collaborator with the Axis powers during World War II and was executed in 1945 by the Yugoslav government, after he was found guilty of the murder of nearly 7,000 Serbs.